JayBk/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: January 8th 2017

+**Today's Progress**: Finished up some Coursera assignments, and used HTML for the first time in 5+ years.
+Built a simple straight HTML web page with images and stuff, just to get the feel of HTML again- Since I plan on doing some FreeCodeCamp projects during my 100days.

+**Thoughts**: I really want to start using HTML CSS and JS, but I don't know if I'll overload myself trying to learn that plus everything I'm learning in Python(i.e Data Science, Flask stuff, Django stuff), plus my actual schoolwork...
+I think I'll be fine with basic HTML, CSS, and JS..
+But getting into the more Intermediate/Advanced stuff I might be putting a little too much on my plate.
+I think It might be best for me to work on C and Python for now, and maybe, basic HTML, CSS and JS..
+I don't know, I'll see..
+Anyway, It was fun working with simple HTML since it's been so long, and I'm glad I got my Coursera assignments done on time, and I'm still sticking with #100DaysOfCode :).
+I need to think of a project for Day 7..
+I was thinking some kind of Alex Skill ;).
+Hmmmmm.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I worked on Python assignments, and then played with HTML(Nothing crazy)- Think Last time I used it I was in HS..
+It was fun! <a href="https://twitter.com/hashtag/100DaysOfCode?src=hash">#100DaysOfCode</a></p>&mdash; Jay (@Shablam6) <a href="https://twitter.com/Shablam6/status/818326399517913088">January 9, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Day 5: January 7th 2017

 **Today's Progress**: Finished up the GUI!
 It is now fully functional :)